tetrode/chalkmark/README.md

     - ***bold+italic***: `***text***` or `___text___`
 - Code blocks fenced by backticks:  `` ```code``` ``
 - Blockquotes using a pipe-prefix syntax: `| quote` with nesting like `| | nested`
+- Tables using pipe syntax (GitHub-style).
+Lines starting with `|` are rendered preserving spacing and with inline formatting inside cells.
+Alignment markers like `:---`, `:---:` and `---:` are passed through as authored.

 Rendered output ends with a trailing newline and ensures there is a blank line at the end.